joshu-git/JoshuaArgent/README.md

 ## 🧠 About Me

-I’m the creator of **EloFlos**, a fullbstack platform that tracks real world activities and converts them into structured progression systems (XP, levels, leagues).
+I’m the creator of **EloFlos**, a full stack platform that tracks real-world activities and converts them into structured progression systems (XP, levels, leagues).

 I build systems that: